nucypher/nucypher/docs/source/architecture/service_fees.rst

 Operational costs
 -----------------

 The cost of operating a typical Ursula, at network genesis, is estimated to be between $X and $Y per month.
 The variability of these estimates is driven primarily by diverse infrastructure costs across geographical locations, the range of feasible strategies for minimizing gas costs, and the economies of scale associated with service provision in multiple decentralized networks.
-This does not include the risks and opportunity costs of locking the NU token for an extended duration of time.
+This does not include the risks and opportunity costs of locking NU for an extended duration of time.
 For a full derivation of overhead scenarios and the underlying assumptions, see the *Service-driven Pricing* section of the Pricing Protocol & Economics paper.

 Note on staker sustainability
 -----------------------------

 Although the maximum fee rate parameter constrains the income from fees in one plane, it is a component of a strategy to maximize long-term network revenue through predictable, affordable and congruent pricing.
 Operational costs will almost certainly exceed fee income in the near-term, but the subsidy mechanism is designed to steadily support service-providers for the first 5 to 8 years – see the *Demand uncertainty & fragility* section of the Staking & Economic Protocol paper for more detail.
-This stable source of income provides an extended window for the NuCypher community to trial various fee range parameters until a balance is struck between the extremes of 1) unaffordability for early customers leading to low demand, and 2) unsustainability for service-providers leading to low participation.
+This subsidy provides an extended window for the NuCypher community to trial various fee range parameters until a balance is struck between the extremes of 1) unaffordability for early customers leading to low demand, and 2) unsustainability for service-providers leading to low participation.

 See the *Price point derivation* section, in particular the *Reconciling demand-side and service-side constraints* sub-section, of the Pricing Protocol & Economics paper for a deeper analysis of this trade-off.